Quick Summary

 However, this method should primarily be used for measuring LCP and CLS.
 Considering that this tool loads your pages in a simulated environment with no real user input, it cannot provide measurements for FID.
 Instead, it uses a similar metric called Total Blocking Time (TBT).

-Tips to Improve Your WordPress Site Core Web Vitals
+How to Improve Core Web Vitals?

 tips to improve your wordpress site core web vitals

-How to Improve the Largest Contentful Paint (LCP) on WordPress
+How to Improve the Largest Contentful Paint (LCP) on WordPress?

 largest contentful paint